rrthomas/wincoll/README.md

 Paul Smith designed the title graphics, and Alistair Turnbull helped with the game graphics.

-Level design by Alistair Turnbull, Paul Smith, Jeremy Douglas, Paul Wilson and Daniel Thomas.
+Level design by Alistair Turnbull, Paul Wilson, Reuben Thomas, Paul Smith, Jeremy Douglas, and Daniel Thomas.

 The sounds are from [Freesound](https://freesound.org), lightly adapted.